🔼 Spirituality and Divination: An Inner Journey

 Visualize each element: fire, earth, air, water, ether.

-11. Star of Sirius, 12 branches:
+11. Star of Sirius, 12 points:

-Spiritual Elevation
+Spiritual elevation

-Energy purification
+Energetic purification

 Harmonization

 Rebalances the chakras.
-Promotes body-mind-soul alignment.
+Promotes alignment of body-mind-soul.

 12. Merkabah, 8-pointed star: